littlestbrother/AnimalShelterAPI-Client/README.md

 ```

 ### API Documentation:
-While the API is up and running- naviagte to `localhost:5050` in your browser for documentation.
+While the API is up and running, navigate to `localhost:5050` in your browser for documentation.

 ## **Technologies Used**